RoboCup-SPL/GameController/TCM.md

 ## GameStateVisualizer mode
 The GameStateVisualizer (GSV) mode of the TCM replaces the GameStateVisualizer which was previously used for displaying the current game state to the audience at SPL matches.

-To start it, pass the command line parameter `--gsv` to the TCM.
+To start it, pass the command line parameter `--gsv` to the TCM or use the menu option `Switch to GameStateVisualizer` in the `File` menu of the TCM's main window.

 In this mode, the TCM is always displayed in fullscreen mode unless the command line parameter `-w` was passed as well.